elopez2022/demo/README.md

 ### Design Patterns

 1. **Microservices Architecture**: For both solutions, breaking down the application into smaller, independent services can improve scalability and maintainability.
+2. **Layered Architecture**: Separating concerns into different layers or components.
+3. **Containerization**: Packaging applications and their dependencies into self-contained units.
-2. **Event-Driven Architecture**: Useful for the hiring workflow and approval processes, where different components can react to events asynchronously.
+4. **Event-Driven Architecture**: Useful for the hiring workflow and approval processes, where different components can react to events asynchronously.
-3. **Data Integration Patterns**: Use APIs and ETL (Extract, Transform, Load) processes for data exchange and reconciliation with internal and statewide systems.
+5. **Data Integration Patterns**: Use APIs and ETL (Extract, Transform, Load) processes for data exchange and reconciliation with internal and statewide systems.
-4. **Security Patterns**: Implement OAuth or SAML for secure authentication and role-based access control (RBAC) for authorization.
+6. **Security Patterns**: Implement OAuth or SAML for secure authentication and role-based access control (RBAC) for authorization.

 By leveraging these components and design patterns, both on-premises and cloud-based solutions can meet the requirements effectively while ensuring scalability, performance, and security.